NiteshIIITB/IIIT_ASIC/README.md

 </details>
 <details><summary><strong>Sequential Logic Optimisations</strong></summary>
 <h3>Sequential Logic Optimisations</h3><br>
 <p>In this section various cases of constant propogation in Sequential circuit are being demonstrated.
-Through logic optimisations via Sequential constant propogation it is seen that the cases in which conventional implementation is seen as a combination of flip-flops can be optimised to a circuit without flip-flops.
+Through logic optimisations via Sequential constant propogation it is seen that the cases in which Unoptimised implementation is seen as a combination of flip-flops can be optimised to a circuit without flip-flops.
 Though constant propogation does not simply guarantee the reduction of flip-flops as is observed in the following examples. </p><hr>

 <p>